ipfs-shipyard/ignite-metrics/docs/telemetry/FAQs.md

 # FAQs - Frequently asked questions

+## Are metrics being stored?
+As of 2024-02-18, the backend service account with Countly that was used for collecting data from ignite-metrics has been deactivated.
+Data is still being POSTed, but our previous 3rd-party vendor, Countly, is dropping it.
+We have a backlog item in [issue #133](https://github.com/ipfs-shipyard/ignite-metrics/issues/133) to move to an alternative service, Plausible.

+One could still use this library as is and pass in an API key with their own Countly account, but the APIs keys for the apps/sites listed in [issue #133](https://github.com/ipfs-shipyard/ignite-metrics/issues/133) have been disabled.

 ## Why are you collecting metrics?

 We are collecting metrics for all of our projects to assist with prioritizing work and provide proof that our work is valuable.
 Our prior state (<2023) had the following issues: